-Lawlor's Hotel in Naas has been in the heart of the community in Naas for over 100 years.
+Lawlor's Hotel in Naas has been in the heart of the community in Naas and County Kildare for over 100 years.
 Originally opened as the Nas Na Riogh Hotel by Brigid Lawlor in May 1913, the hotel was an extension of her already thriving Catering business.

 The hotel was a welcome resting place for travelling sales reps and business people, the Equestrian world was never far away with the hotel being located in the heart of Kildare. the Lawlor family were involved in steeplechasing and many a winning owner, trainer and Jockey have stayed at Lawlors before or during Naas Races, Punchestown and the Curragh.
 Brigid's team catered at all of these racecourses included Derby day at The Curragh.
 Today Lawlor's Hotel in Naas sponsors the Grace 1 Novice Hurdle at Naas Racecourse and we work closely with all of the local racecourses.
 Visitors to Goffs stay at the hotel as they know they are close to all of the after-sales action and can meet colleagues and competitors away from the hustle and bustle of the sales.